Dominic Raab says Saudi explanation for death of Jamal Khashoggi ‘not credible’ - but UK won't 'terminate relationship'

 The Gulf kingdom admitted on Friday that Jamal Khashoggi was killed at its Istanbul consulate - but claimed he died after a fight broke out.

+"When we ascertained ourselves of this fact then the prosecutor launched his investigation and he determined that the report was originally filed was wrong, and there was something that happened that was criminal."

+However, the international community has expressed doubts about the Saudi version of events.

-Brexit Secretary Dominic Raab said it was a “terrible case” but the UK government was “not throwing our hands in the air” because thousands of jobs depended on relations with the country.
+Brexit Secretary Dominic Raab said it was a “terrible case” but the UK government was “not throwing our hands in the air” and ending Britain's relationship with the Saudis because thousands of jobs depended on relations with the country.

 He said the government supported an investigation into the killing.